rackerlabs/technical-blog/_posts/2013-10-03-neutron-networking-the-building-blocks-of-an-openstack-cloud.markdown

 ---
 In this multi-part walkthrough series, I intend to dive into the various components of the OpenStack Neutron project, and to also provide working examples of multiple networking configurations for clouds built with Rackspace Private Cloud powered by OpenStack on Ubuntu 12.04 LTS.
 When possible, I’ll provide configuration file examples for those following along on an install from source.

 In this first installment, I’ll briefly highlight Neutron features and terminology that will be useful for later installments.
-Future installments will include VLAN-based provider/tenant networks, GRE-based tenant networks, Open vSwitch troubleshooting, and more.<!--More-->
+Future installments will include VLAN-based provider/tenant networks, GRE-based tenant networks, Open vSwitch troubleshooting, and more.<!-- more -->

 _New to OpenStack?
 Rackspace offers a complete open-source package, [Rackspace Private Cloud Software](http://www.rackspace.com/cloud/private/), that you're welcome to use at no cost.
 Download and follow along._